What is GEO? The Complete Guide to Generative Engine Optimization

 To understand GEO, you need to understand how AI search engines decide which sources to cite.
 The process differs from traditional search in fundamental ways, but it follows a consistent pattern across platforms.

-Step 1: Crawl and index
+Stage 1: Crawl and index

 AI search engines still rely on web crawls.
 ChatGPT uses its own crawler (GPTBot), Perplexity uses PerplexityBot, and Google's Gemini leverages the existing Googlebot infrastructure.
 Your content needs to be crawlable and indexable — this part hasn't changed.

-Step 2: Retrieve relevant sources
+Stage 2: Retrieve relevant sources

-Step 3: Process and synthesize
+Stage 3: Rerank and synthesize

-Here's where things diverge sharply from Google.
-The AI reads the full text of retrieved pages, extracts factual claims and structured data, cross-references information across multiple sources, and composes a unified answer.
+Once reranking selects the survivors, the model extracts factual claims and structured data, cross-references information across multiple sources, and composes a unified answer.
 Content that is clear, well-structured, and rich in specific claims is easier for the model to extract from — and therefore more likely to be cited.

-Step 4: Cite sources
+Stage 4: Cite sources

 Understanding this pipeline reveals why GEO requires different tactics than SEO.
 You are not competing for a position on a results page.
 You are competing to be the source that an AI model trusts enough to name when synthesizing an answer.
 For a deeper look at every major platform and how each handles citations, see The Complete List of AI Search Engines.
 For detailed head-to-head breakdowns of how specific platforms differ, see our comparison guides on ChatGPT vs Perplexity and ChatGPT vs Gemini.